OpenNTI/nti.dataserver/docs/invitations.rst

 =====

-The implementation of the API and storage lives in the ``nti.appserver.invitations`` package.
+The implementation of the API and storage lives in the ``nti.invitations`` package.

-.. automodule:: nti.appserver.invitations
+.. automodule:: nti.invitations

-.. automodule:: nti.appserver.invitations.interfaces
+.. automodule:: nti.invitations.interfaces

-.. automodule:: nti.appserver.invitations.utility
+.. automodule:: nti.invitations.utility

 Views